Chart Color Schemes

 Vasse features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.9% of all households, including 41.4% couples with children, 28.8% couples without children, and 12.6% single parent families.
-Non-family households account for the remaining 17.1%, with lone person households at 15.6% and group households comprising 1.3%.
+Non-family households comprise the remaining 17.1%, with lone person households at 15.6% and group households at 1.3%.
 The median household size is 2.9 people, larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households